-The scent is somewhere between the”mint ice cream” smell of Cyril Salter mint shave cream and the “herbal” peppermint note of Taylor Of Old Bond Street peppermint shaving cream.
+The scent is somewhere between mint ice cream and the more herbal peppermint note of Taylor Of Old Bond Street peppermint shaving cream.

 Peppermint does not produce the same strength of cooling effect that menthol (or its synthetic equivalents) has.
 Which makes sense because menthol is derived from mints.
-I do get a mild cooling from this shave soap though nothing dramatic (but see my comments on the aftershave below!)
+I do get a very mild cooling from this shave soap though nothing dramatic (but see my comments on the aftershave below).

 PAA Peppermint “Star Jelly” Aftershave